alexcrist/scaler/README.md

 After cloning or downloading the code, install the project's dependencies with `npm install`.

-From there, you can run the project by starting the developement server with `npm run start`.
+From there, you can run the project by starting the development server with `npm run start`.

 The project can be automatically deployed to GitHub with `npm run deploy`.